kaveh808/kons-9/README.md

     (in-package :kons-9)
     (run)

-Type 'h' in the window to see the available key bindings.

 Open `test/demo-kernel.lisp` and start evaluating the blocks of code for the demos.
 Things should appear in the graphics window.
+Try the other demo files as well.

 Have fun.